cyberphor/knowledge-base/azure/services/security/domain-services/README.md

 # Domain Services

 **Domain**
-A domain is group of machines that share the same directory information and security policy.
+A domain is group of machines that share the same resources and security policy (i.e., directory information).

 **Domain Services**
 Domain services are used for domain management.
 Below is a list of domain services.
 * Establishing a policy
 * Joining a machine to the domain
-* Authenticating an account (via the NTLM and/or Kerberos protocol)
+* Interacting with directory services to authenticate an account (via the NTLM and/or Kerberos protocol)
 * Removing a machine from the domain

 ## Active Directory Domain Services